Skip to content

 Help For Christian Teens Facing Persecution

 First, see what Jesus has to say about the cost of following Christ in Luke 9:23-26.
-Then check out Four Ways to Respond to Persecution (article from Fervr).
+Then check out this article about Facing Persecution, written by a teen.
 And finally, feed your faith with Psalm 119.